Berlin Immigration Office: Foundation

 The Berlin Immigration Office was founded in 2020 from the Ausländerbehörde which was until then a division of the Landesamt für Bürger- und Ordnungsangelegenheiten (LABO).
 The 2020 reordering gave the Ausländerbehörde independent status as a state-level Landesamt, a first among Germany's 16 states.
 Apart from the former Ausländerbehörde, the Berlin Immigration Office also comprises some staff members who formerly worked for the LABO.
 An opening ceremony took place on 15 January 2020.

 The restructuring was decided in 2019 by the 2016-2021 red-green-red Berlin government coalition of Social Democrats, Greens, and The Left.
-The idea for an office for "immigrants" rather than "foreigners" in Berlin had been suggested by the city’s Green party as early as 2014.
+The idea for an office for "immigrants" rather than "foreigners" in Berlin had been suggested by the city's Green party as early as 2014.

 The renaming was criticised by a Christian Democrat opposition politician as not what immigrants needed, and by one immigrant as "lipstick on a pig".

-Responsibilities
+Responsibilities and departments

-The Office has six divisions and 25 subdivisions (as of 2021):
+The LEA is responsible for migration documents, refugees and asylum, foreign students, deportation, and as of 2024, granting German citizenship.
+It has seven divisions and 33 subdivisions as of 2024, compared with six divisions and 25 subdivisions as of 2021.